TheSoundOfAIOSR/rg_text_to_sound/playground/mirco_nani/tts_pipeline/guides/extending_tts_pipeline.md

 pred2 = pipeline.predict("a bright and percussive acoustic guitar")
 pipeline.dispose()
 ```

+Now your new model is part of the TTS Pipeline module.
+Pushing the new my_example_models.py file to the TTS repository will make it available to all other research group members.

 ### BOUNS: Test the model
 If you're interested in testing your model with pytest, you can read **[Testing TTS Pipeline Models](testing_tts_pipeline_models.md)**